Emmotes/ic_spoilers/docs/kyre.md

     "id": 2594,
     "flavour_text": "",
     "description": {
-        "desc": "Kyre's normal attacks have a $base_chance% chance to stun their target(s) for $duration seconds.
+        "desc": "Kyre's normal attacks have a $base_chance% chance to stun their $(if feat_assigned 2237)targets$(else)target$(fi) for $duration seconds.
 This chance is multiplicatively reduced by 25% each time they stun an enemy with this ability, but resets back to full when changing areas."
     },
     "effect_keys": [
         {